Are you saying I need to buy a costume? What does “costume” entail?

 What IS allowed then?

-Though there are major differences between Standard & Smooth and Rhythm & Latin, the costuming is (luckily) rather similar.
+Though there are major differences between Standard & Smooth and Rhythm & Latin, the costuming is (thankfully!) rather similar.

 Standard & Smooth: Tailored dress slacks & dress shirt (which also serves as a good basic framework for most costuming for leads).
 A necktie or bow-tie is not absolutely necessary but gives a polished look.